Kauri Forestry purchases Lagoon Hill Station

-Kauri Forestry LP, a forestry business built, managed and governed by Craigmore Sustainables, has purchased Lagoon Hills Station in Wairarapa.
+Kauri Forestry LP, a forestry business built, managed and governed by Craigmore Sustainables, has purchased Lagoon Hill Station in Wairarapa.

-Lagoon Hills Station has some 1,400 ha of established Pinus radiata forest and 2,000 ha of effective pasture for farming sheep and beef.
+Lagoon Hill Station has some 1,400 ha of established Pinus radiata forest and 2,000 ha of effective pasture for farming sheep and beef.

 Craigmore Sustainables, a New Zealand owned and operated business that builds and manages New Zealand food and fibre businesses, has committed to planting at least a further 1,300 ha of hill country into forest, leaving an operational farm of 500-600 hectares.